 Many companies use dunning emails as a bulwark against delinquent churn—they send emails to customers reminding them to update their payment information so that the credit card that failed is replaced with a credit card that works.

 This can be effective in reducing churn: emails can recover between 25-30% of delinquent churn over the course of 3 months.
 But how much you reduce delinquent churn depends on the quality of your dunning emails, and you may be making some critical mistakes that are sabotaging your recovery.

-Use discretion when sending post-dunning emails.
+Use discretion when sending post-dunning emails (we'll go deeper on this in a second).
 You should keep retrying customers' cards even after they fail because about 20% of those cards will go through within the first 5 days after failure without any intervention from the customer.
 Be sure to take those customers out of your delinquent churn retention funnel so they don't keep getting emails after their card goes through.
 You'd never want them to be getting emails about billing when they could be getting emails about new features or exciting updates.

 You're not timing your emails right

 There's a lot of psychology around opening emails and clicking through—so unsurprisingly, there's a lot of data out there as people have tried to figure out the most effective time to email your customers.

 Timing your dunning emails correctly involves sending emails at the right cadence and sending them at the right time of the day/week when customers are most likely to take action on an email.

 Cadence: If you start emailing your customers a month before their card expires, you can email them on the 1st of the month, the 15th of the month, and a few days before their card actually is set to fail.
 After a card has failed, you should reach out at least 4 times before canceling the account.
 Waiting as close to a month as possible before canceling the account will give your customer the largest window of opportunity to update and continue their subscription.